Customers with special needsService animals

 For all other itineraries, if you plan on travelling with a service animal, we require that you:

-- advise Air Canada Reservations 48 hours prior to departure.
-However, we'll make every effort to accommodate requests made within that time frame.
+- Inform Air Canada Reservations at least 48 hours prior to departure.
+However, we will make every effort to accommodate requests made within that time frame.

-- be at the airport for check-in one hour prior to the normal check-in time for your flight.
+- Be at the airport for check-in at least one extra hour ahead of the recommended check-in time

 For exceptions on travel to international destinations, please consult specific government regulations of any countries you are travelling to.

 Visually impaired customers may be seated in an International Business Class and may travel with a service animal such as a seeing-eye dog, provided the animal travels under the Suite's footstool and/or seat at all times.
-Please click on the 'Visually or hearing impaired' link below for more important information.
+Please click on the 'Visually or hearing impaired' link in the 'Related Topics' below for more important information.